Tanzhausfest – English Summary

 Since, the festival is organized by a small open group of people, who also happen to be enthusiastic bal folk fans, bal folk dances and music are the main theme of the festival.
 But the “all styles of folk” part has never been abandoned.
 You will always get the chance to dance other common und uncommon European dances.
 Last year for instance, we spiced the festival with Hungarian and Bavarian dances.

 As finishing touch, there will not only be dancing and music workshops on Friday and Saturday, but also special bals for our little folk fans.
 On Friday evening, there will be the family bal for children and their parents and on Sunday noon the children’s dance.
 Open sessions are possible after workshops, throughout the evenings and all-night long.

 Our line-up 2018:

 Rémi Geffroy Trio+++Knep

-The festival will take place in the Centralpalast in Leipzig Stötteritz (Lange Reihe 6, 04299 Leipzig).
+The festival will take place in the Centralpalast in Leipzig Stötteritz.
 The venue has a small bar, that will provide us with drinks and snacks.
-We’re sorry to announce, that we can’t provide a sleeping place.
+We’re sorry to announce, that we can’t provide sleeping places.
 You have to get yourself a place in a hostel or something alike.
-Be shure to book early, because a lot of tourists like to visit Leipzig this time of the year.
+Be sure to book early, because a lot of tourists like to visit Leipzig during this time of the year.
 Or you can ask your bal folk friends from Leipzig and/or Germany, if they have a spot for you. 🙂 For most of the guests that’s the way to go.

 If you have questions regarding the festival, feel free to send your questions to email@example.com.
-You don’t need to write in German.
+No need to write in German.
 English and French are fine.
 Even Swedish, Italian, Latin and Ancient Greek may be possible.
-Polish, Dutch, Hungarian, Esperanto and Russian may take some days, until we catch a translator… 😉
+For Polish, Dutch, Hungarian, Esperanto and Russian it may take us some days until we catch a translator… 😉